meepak/scraping-in-react-native-expo/readme.md

 This project was developed as a proof of concept for a technology demo, showcasing the potential of web scraping within a React Native environment.

-It's important to note that the code does not meet any code quality standard.
+It's important to note that the code does not meet any sort of quality standard.
 This project was a result of a few evenings of work specifically for providig some proof of concept to the idea I was pitching.
 It didn't get the receotion I was hoping for so instead of me deleting the whole thing, may be you wil find some use of it.

 ### How to Run?